lolow/sublime-gams/README.md

-# GAMS package for Sublime Text 2
+# GAMS package for Sublime Text 2 and 3

 Provides syntax highlighting for `.gms` and `.inc` files and shortcuts for running GAMS models.